Miserlou/Karla/README.md

 * Nazi Hunting!
 * Counterintelligence - Finding a moving target around locations
 * Maybe: Single-use game-breaking items.
 Intercept whispers, see covert actions, view private clues of other players.
+* Maybe: Overnight actions, all players write in.
+Calling for votes.

 ### Basic Scene Ideas
 * Tailing a suspect